YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

         This feature is API / plugin friendly.
         It means that this message can be overrided by plugins using `UnknownCommandEvent#message` or `UnknownCommandEvent#setMessage`.

-72. Server brand name that shows in F3 menu and server motd.
+72. Server brand name that shows in F3 menu and server MOTD.
 73. Server GUI window name, if you launched server without adding `--nogui` option in the startup flag.
-74. [Sentry](https://sentry.io/welcome/) is a apllication monitor service for improved error logging, tracing.<br>
+74. [Sentry](https://sentry.io/welcome/) is an application monitor service for improved error logging, tracing.<br>
   <br>
-  After enabled Sentry integration for your server, you don't need to aduit long logs to find errors maunally.
-Sentry can collect errors happened in your server, enable you to track erros on Sentry's web panel and help you to locate and fix them eaiser and faster.<br>
+  After enabled Sentry integration for your server, you don't need to audit long logs to find errors manually.
+Sentry can collect errors happened in your server, enable you to track errors on Sentry's web panel and help you to locate and fix them easier and faster.<br>
   <br>
-  See __[How to Setup Sentry](../../how-to/setup-sentry.md)__ to know how to setup and get DSN key for `sentry.dsn` below.<br>
+  See __[How to Setup Sentry](../../how-to/setup-sentry.md)__ to know how to set up and get the DSN key for `sentry.dsn` below.<br>
 75. The DSN key of your Sentry.<br>
   If an empty value `''` is given, the Sentry will be disabled.
 76. Logs with a level higher than or equal to this level will be recorded.
-77. Only log with a Throwable will be recorded after enabling this.
+77. Only to log with a Throwable will be recorded after enabling this.
 78. Once you enable secure seed, all ores and structures are generated with 1024-bit seed instead of using 64-bit seed in vanilla, made seed cracker become impossible.<br>
   <br>
   __Recommended value: `true` (set `enabled` below to true)__